realA10001986/Time-Circuits-Display/README.md

 - If the SD card holds the files of the sound-pack archive from this repo, "INSTALL AUDIO FILES" is shown as the first menu item.
 See the [Audio file installation](#audio-file-installation) section.
 - Hold ENTER to proceed
 - Press ENTER to toggle between "CANCEL" and "PROCEED"
 - Hold ENTER to proceed.
-If "PROCEED" was chosen, the audio files fill be installed and the clock will reboot.
+If "PROCEED" was chosen, the audio files fill be installed and the TCD will reboot.

 #### How to set up the alarm: